engineyard/ey-docs/pages/environment-clone.md

-# Clone an environment on Cloud
+# Clone an environment

 ## Introduction

-Cloud provides a clone feature that takes an environment and creates a new standalone copy.
+Engine Yard Cloud provides a clone feature that takes an environment and creates a new standalone copy.
 When an environment is cloned, *nearly* everything including the volumes that your original environment uses are copied, *excluding* any custom files.